Australian housing loans rise in July

 Commonwealth Bank of Australia (CBA) continues to hold the largest value of loans.
 Owner-occupied loans rose 0.66% to $260,837 in July, while loans for housing investment increased 0.73% to $132,274 in July.

-Earlier this week, we reported building approvals rose in July for the eighth consecutive month, however, some analysts suggest the bubble may be about to burst.
+Earlier this week, we reported building approvals rose in July for the eighth consecutive month, but some analysts suggest the bubble may be about to burst.

 APRA's stats were revealed ahead of the Reserve Bank's (RBA) September rate decision next week.
 August's cut, brought on by the weakest inflation reading in 17 years, took the official cash rate to a record low 1.50%.